tom-leys/vulkan-guide/vkguide_new_source/new_chapter_2/vulkan_pushconstants.md

 };
 ```

-To set the push constant ranges, we need to change the code that creates the pipeline layout at the start of init_pipelines. the new version looks like this
+To set the push constant ranges, we need to change the code that creates the pipeline layout at the start of init_background_pipelines. the new version looks like this

 ^code comp_pipeline_pc chapter-2/vk_engine.cpp